 - Marjorie Chan’s ChinaLinks

-Writing system used, how many people speak the language, where it is spoken, the history of the language, some famous authors or poets using the language, basic words in the language.
+Writing system used, how many people speak the language, where spoken, history of the language, some famous authors or poets, basic words.

-Writing system used, how many people speak the language, where it is spoken, the history of the language, some famous authors or poets using the language, basic words in the language, a song/poem/story to learn in this language.
+Writing system used, how many people speak the language, where spoken, history of the language, some famous authors or poets, basic words, a song/poem/story to learn.

 Podcasts, Blogs, Video Broadcasts